erionpc/graph-user-admin/README.md

 2. Create an app registration for the API
 3. Set supported account types: "My organization only"
 4. Set a redirect URI (web) = https://localhost:5001/swagger/oauth2-redirect.html
-5. Expose Access and Id tokens (needed just for the Swagger UI)
+5. Expose Access and Id tokens (needed just for the Swagger UI authorisation)
 6. Create a client secret (copy the value for later)
 7. API permissions: give delegated access to Microsoft Graph: offline_access and openid.
 Give Application access to User.ManageIdentities.All and User.ReadWrite.All.
 Grant admin consent.
 8. Expose an API: Set an application ID URI and add a scope: User.ReadWrite.All